craftweg/website/priv/posts/2023-03-27-apple-sign-in-client-secret.md

 ---
 title: Generating client secret from Apple's P8 key in Elixir
 description: "Implementing Sign in with Apple on a macOS app using JWT and Phoenix.
 Learn how to generate a client secret for web authentication. "
-categories: [SigninWithApple, macOS, JWT, Phoenix]
+tags: [SigninWithApple, macOS, JWT, Phoenix]
 ---

 I had to implement [Sign in with Apple](https://developer.apple.com/sign-in-with-apple/) as part of a macOS app I'm building with a friend.